DSobscure/cgi_drl_platform/README.md

 * A example environment in [Unity ML Agent](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Learning-Environment-Examples.md)
 * Banana Collector is an old version in early version of ML Agents.
 The new version changed to the name, Food Collector.
     * ![Food Collector](https://github.com/Unity-Technologies/ml-agents/raw/develop/docs/images/foodCollector.png)
-* The corresponding setting can be found in [their offical gitgub repo](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Learning-Environment-Examples.md).
+* The corresponding setting can be found in [their offical github repo](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Learning-Environment-Examples.md).
     * Our setting
         * Set-up: A single-agent environment where the agent collect food.
         * Goal: The agents must learn to collect as many green food spheres as possible while avoiding red spheres.